orval-labs/orval/docs/src/pages/reference/cli.md

 ### Input

-The `--input` option, shorthand `-i`, can be used to set the path or link to your OpenApi specification.
+The `--input` option, shorthand `-i`, can be used to set the path or link to your OpenAPI specification.

 ```bash
 $ orval --input ./petstore.yaml